-Under the applicable corporate law there are no direct restrictions to foreign ownership of a commercial company.
-However, from a practical standpoint, it is impossible to set up a company held by a foreign investor and repatriate profits abroad without the prior approval of an investment project by the Angolan Private Investment Agency ("ANIP").
-According to the "Private Investment Act" ("PIA"), the incorporation of a local company qualifies as a "private investment operation" provided that the investment associated thereto is equal to or greater than USD 1 million.
+Under the applicable corporate law, there are no direct restrictions on foreign ownership of a commercial company.
+However, from a practical standpoint, it is impossible to set up a company held by a foreign investor and repatriate profits abroad without the prior approval of an investment project by the competent authorities.
+The Regulation of Private Investment Procedures ("Regulation") sets forth that the competent authorities for the approval of a private investment project are the ministries responsible for the main activity of the concerned private investment project.
+According to the "Private Investment Act" ("PIA"), the incorporation of a local company qualifies as a "private investment operation".